oroinc/orocommerce/UPGRADE-1.4.md

 ProductBundle
 ------------

-Enabled API for ProductImage and ProductImageType and added documentation of usage in Product API
+Enabled API for ProductImage, ProductImageType, ProductVariantLinks  and added documentation of usage in Product API.